craflin/libnstd/README.md

 libnstd
 =======

-libnstd is a cross platform non-standard standard library for C++.
+libnstd is a cross platform non-standard standard library replacement for C++.
 In contrast to the Standard Template Library (STL) its aim is to provide frequently used features with minimalistic classes and as little usage of templates as possible.
 Code written with libnstd should be easily understandable for everyone with basic knowledge of imperative programming and common design patterns.
 Right now it consists of following headers: